-I have one special ingredient that I do hope you’ll try though, and that is Spicy Hot V-8 juice.
-It is what gives my stew such a full bodied flavor without me having to cook it all day and add a gazillion different spices.
+But before we begin, I have one special ingredient that I do hope you’ll try though… Spicy Hot V8 Juice.
+This is what gives my hamburger stew such a full-bodied flavor without me having to cook it all day and add a gazillion different spices.
 Don’t worry though, it doesn’t make it hot at all – I promise!

 Peel and dice your carrots, potatoes, and onion.
 Place in a large pot.

-As a shortcut you can use a bag of frozen cubed hash browns for the potatoes.
+As a shortcut, you can use a 1-pound bag of frozen cubed hash browns for the potatoes.

-Add can of tomatoes and bag of frozen green beans.
+Add the cans of tomatoes and the bag of frozen green beans to the pot.

-Add four bouillon cubes and two cups of water, or your preferred beef stock.
+Add four beef bouillon cubes and two cups of water, or your preferred beef stock.

 I am using two cans in mine but you can use one and taste it to see if you want to use the second.